rramchan12/Data-Analyst-NanoDegree/P3 - Data Wrangling using NoSQL/Project Report.md

 We can still have a Web Form, but there needs to be a stage wise approach for standardising the elements.
 Lets take the case of `Landmark`
 - Using ML Algorithms, based on a large number of croudsourced addresses, we can define a set of pivot points, which are landmarks.
 - We will standardize the definitions of these Landmarks,
-- These standard elements prepopulated in the web forms, based on the areas and manual entry is not allowed .
+- These standard elements prepopulated in the web forms, based on the areas and manual entry is not allowed

-Thus an accurate description of the same, in standard terms can be input in all the addresses.
-The same approach can then be extended to all the non standard fields, by scaling the algorithm.
+- Thus an accurate description of the same, in standard terms can be input in all the addresses.
+The same approach can then be extended to all the non standard fields, by scaling the algorithm..

+#### Benefits ####

+- It will become easier to input non standard fields like Landmark in Standard Notation, by using standardised Pivot Points
+- The data set will become cleaner, and can be continuously improved, by improving the definition of the Pivot Points
+- Eventually this concept can be extended to entire addresses, and towards a standardised definition of Addresses

+#### Anticipated Problems ####

+- One of key challenges is to identify the pivot points, in addresses.
+Egs Pivot points can be located close to each other, but might have totally different addresses.
+Eg - Next to Zonal Post Office, Near Zonal Post Office, Adjacent to Zonal Post Office are the same Pivot Point but with a totally different post address